Pel–Ebstein fever

 Pel–Ebstein fever is a rarely seen condition noted in patients with Hodgkin's lymphoma in which the patient experiences fevers which cyclically increase then decrease over an average period of one or two weeks.
 A cyclic fever may also be associated with other conditions, but it is not called "Pel–Ebstein fever" unless the fever is associated with Hodgkin's.

 Causes

 The cause is currently unknown although speculation centers on host immune response – particularly the cyclical release of cytokines, lymph node necrosis, and damaged stromal cells.

 Diagnosis

-Cyclical fevers normally require periodic temperature monitoring to detect, though it is possible one could sense subjective changes in body temperature as well.
-To count as Pel-Ebstein fever diagnostic workup for Hodgkin's lymphoma would be required as well if that diagnosis was not already made.
+Cyclical fever patterns typically require serial temperature measurements over time for detection, although some individuals may report subjective fluctuations in body temperature.
+When Pel–Ebstein fever is suspected, further diagnostic evaluation is necessary, including assessment for Hodgkin lymphoma if the diagnosis has not already been established.

 Treatment

 Treatment with non-steroidal anti-inflammatory agents or treatment of the underlying Hodgkin's (usually with chemotherapy) will help the symptoms.